Follow this link to skip to the main content

 • Test the audio/video connection at least one week before.

-• During the audio/video connection you will need to test the communications officer computers.
-Using one of the communications officer computers, go to the following URL: http://www3.cet.edu/flashcom/targetmoon (must have Flash Player v 7.0).
+• During the audio/video connection you will need to test the Communications Team computers.
+Go to the following URL: http://www.e-missions.net/flashcom/targetmoon (must have Flash Player v 7.0+).

-• Password: provided on the day (use lowercase only)
+• Password: provided on Mission Day (use lowercase only).

-• Test the data part of the window on the left.
+• Test the data window on the left.

 Download Microsoft Active Accessibility.